You are here: NTLawHbk » NTLawHandbook » Building

 A building contractor (restricted) can only carry out building work for single dwellings, townhouses and residential units of not more than two storeys.
 A building contractor (unrestricted) can do all single dwellings, townhouses and residential units of any height.

-Prescribed building works must be performed by either a registered building contractor or a certified Owner-Builder.
+Prescribed building works must be performed by either a registered building contractor or a certified owner-builder.
 Prescribed building works include works over the cost of $12,000 to build any of the following:

 Where only renovations or alterations to existing buildings are required, like re-roofing and refurbishing bathrooms, or the entire building works are less than $12,000, there is no requirement for a builder to be registered nor is there a requirement for residential building cover.
-Similarly, builders undertaking work for commercial or industrial buildings do not need to be registered building contractors.

-Applications for registration for building practitioners can be downloaded from the Building Practitioners Board website at http://www.bpb.nt.gov.au/forms.shtml.
+Applications for registration for building practitioners can be downloaded from the Building Practitioners Board website at https://www.bpb.nt.gov.au/registration.
 The Building Practitioners Board must register an applicant if it is satisfied that the applicant:

 • is a fit and proper person;